neondatabase/website/content/docs/guides/polyscale.md

 ## Create a Polyscale cache

-A Polyscale account can have one or more caches defined.
+A Polyscale account can have one or more caches.
 A cache identifies a database by the hostname and port number.
 Typically, you create one cache per database.

 To create the database cache:

 1. Log into [Polyscale](https://app.polyscale.ai/signup/).
 If you do not have an account, you can create one by logging in with your GitHub or Google account.
-PolyScale has a free tier and does not require a credit card ti sign up.
+PolyScale has a free tier and does not require a credit card to sign up.
 2. If you have just signed up for Polyscale, select **Create new cache** from the **Welcome to Polyscale** dialog.
 ![Connection details widget](/docs/guides/welcome_to_polyscale.png)
-If you already have a Polyscale account, click the **New Cache** button in the upper right of the Polyscale dashboard.
+If you already have a Polyscale account, click the **New Cache** button in the upper right corner of the Polyscale dashboard.
-3. Enter a name for the cache, select the PostgreSQL type, enter the Neon hostname you copied earlier, and enter the database port number.
+3. Enter a name for the cache, select `PostgreSQL` as the type, enter the Neon hostname you copied earlier, and enter the database port number.
 Neon uses the default PostgreSQL port, `5432`.
 Leave the default values for the other settings.
-The **Auto-cache** setting tells Polyscale to create your cache, so this setting must remain enabled.
+The **Caching** setting enables the database query cache, so this setting should remain enabled.
 ![Create a Polyscale cache](/docs/guides/polyscale_create_cache.png)
 4. Click **Create**.
-Polyscale creates a cache for your Neon database and provides a new connection string that you can use in your applications in place of the Neon connection string.
-Simply provide the user name, password, and database name, which you can find in your Neon connection string.
+Polyscale creates a cache for your Neon database and provides a new **Connection URI** to use in your application in place of the Neon connection string.
+Simply replace `[USERNAME]`, `[PASSWORD]`, and `[DATABASE]` with the values from your Neon connection string.
 ![Create a Polyscale cache](/docs/guides/polyscale_success.png)

 Once queries from your application start passing through PolyScale, you can monitor traffic and caching behavior on the **Observability** tab in Polyscale.
 For more information, see [Observability](https://docs.polyscale.ai/database-observability/), in the _Polyscale documentation_.